Divad614/Banking_app_PY/README.md

-This is a simple banking app created on tkinter library of Python.
+This is a simple banking app created entirely by me using the tkinter library of Python.

 Features: